SUNET/eduid-developer/README.md

 For the different eduid components I've tried to set up the containers to 'mount' a developers local source tree in /opt/eduid/src which will then also be inserted into the PYTHONPATH.
-The current mechanism for finding the source on the developers machine is a bit crude (it just looks for stuff under ~/work/NORDUnet/ where I happen to have my source code copies).
+The current mechanism for finding the source on the developers machine is through an environment variable `EDUID_SRC_PATH` (and defaults to ~/work/NORDUnet).
+Just be careful to not use '~' in the `EDUID_SRC_PATH`, since it may be expanded as a different user.

-Feel free to improve it, but this gives us a starting point.
+Both the main package and its eduid dependencies will be mounted for each container (as long as they are present at `EDUID_SRC_PATH`).

 Signup